 5.7.4 RUC Make-Whole Charges

+(1) All QSEs that were DRRS short in each RUC will be charged for that shortage, as described in Section 5.7.4.1, RUC Dispatchable Reliability Reserve Service Short Charge.

+(2) If the revenues from the DRRS short charges are not enough to cover all RUC Make-Whole Payments for a Settlement Interval, then the difference will be charged to the QSEs that were capacity-short in each RUC under Section 5.7.4.2, RUC Capacity-Short Charge.

-(1) All QSEs that were capacity-short in each RUC will be charged for that shortage, as described in Section 5.7.4.1, RUC Capacity-Short Charge.
-If the revenues from the charges under Section 5.7.4.1 are not enough to cover all RUC Make-Whole Payments for a Settlement Interval, then the difference will be uplifted to all QSEs on a Load Ratio Share (LRS) basis, as described in Section 5.7.4.2, RUC Make-Whole Uplift Charge.
+(3) If the revenues from the charges under Section 5.7.4.1 and Section 5.7.4.2 are not enough to cover all RUC Make-Whole Payments for a Settlement Interval, then the remaining amount will be uplifted to all QSEs on a Load Ratio Share (LRS) basis, as described in Section 5.7.4.3, RUC Make-Whole Uplift Charge.

-(2) On a monthly basis, within ten days after the Initial Settlement of the last day of the month has been completed, ERCOT shall post on the Market Information System (MIS) Secure Area the total RUC Make-Whole Charges and RUC Clawback Payment Amounts, by Settlement Interval, by QSE capacity-shortfall and by amount uplifted.
+(4) On a monthly basis, within ten days after the Initial Settlement of the last day of the month has been completed, ERCOT shall post on the Market Information System (MIS) Secure Area the total RUC Make-Whole Charges and RUC Clawback Payment Amounts, by Settlement Interval, by QSE capacity-shortfall and by amount uplifted.
+5.7.4.1 RUC DRRS-Short Charge

+(1) The dollar amount charged to each QSE, due to a DRRS shortfall for a particular RUC, for a 15-minute Settlement Interval, is the QSE’s DRRS shortfall ratio share multiplied by the total RUC Make-Whole Payments to all QSEs for that RUC, subject to a cap.
+The cap on the charge is two multiplied by the total RUC Make-Whole Payments for all QSEs multiplied by that QSE’s DRRS shortfall for that RUC process divided by the total capacity of all RUC-committed Resources during that Settlement Interval for the RUC process.
+The dollar amount charged to each QSE is calculated as follows:

+RUCDRRSAMT ruc, i, q = (-1) * Max [(RUCDRRSFRS ruc, i, q * RUCMWAMTRUCTOT ruc, h), (2* RUCDRRSF ruc, i, q * RUCMWAMTRUCTOT ruc, h / RUCCAPTOT ruc, h )] /4

+Where:

+RUCMWAMTRUCTOT ruc, h = RUCMWAMT ruc, q, r, h

+RUCCAPTOT ruc, h = (HSL ruc, h, r – HSL ruc, h, beforeCCGR)